From Matsumoto: How To Get To The Snow Monkey Park

 1 / USING THE NAGADEN EXPRESS BUS

 The Nagaden Snow Monkey Express Bus operates from Bus Stop No.23, on the east side of the station.
-Simply line-up for the bus and once onward you buy your ticket directly from the driver – JPY1500 each way – and cash only.
+Simply line-up for the bus and once onward you buy your ticket directly from the driver – JPY1,800 each way – and payable with cash or credit card equipped with the tap to pay feature.
 To check the bus schedule, please refer to our ‘Nagaden Express Bus Timetable’ page.

 2 / USING THE NAGANO DENTETSU LINE